orbitmines/ray/README.md

 > Anything in this directory should be considered as deprecated.
 It is merely used as the initial (crude) bootstrap for OrbitMines.
 And will surely be replaced at some point - it is not (yet) meant as a formal spec.

 > [!WARNING]
-> No proper security audit has yet been done on its current iteration.
+> No proper security infrastructure has yet been put in place

 > [!WARNING]
 > No proper performance optimizations have been done on its current iteration.